campfireunion/docs/docs/2023.2/studio/how-tos.md

 The following pages are meant to help guide you through various aspects of the Flipside Studio software, including making video and motion capture recordings, dressing your virtual sets, and more.

 ## Watching content
+Watch the immersive content creators share and subscribe to your favorite channels.

 [[> Watching content / Subscribing to a channel]]

 [[> Watching content / Watching a post]]

 ## Motion and scene capture
+Record your spatial content so you can watch it in VR.

 [[> Motion and scene capture / How to make a motion capture recording]]